stephenmarri/games/README.md

-#Vanill JS - games
+Vanilla JS - games
 These games are inspired from several ideas and I built them to get a hold of the language.
+You can play the games at the below links.

 Tetris: https://stephenmarri.github.io/games/tetris/
 BreakOut: https://stephenmarri.github.io/games/breakout/
 Space Invaders: https://stephenmarri.github.io/games/spaceInvaders/